jimthoburn/picture-gallery/README.markdown

 ### Group albums

-To group several albums together and show them on a single web page, create a new folder using the name of your group–and place the albums within it.
+To group several albums together and show them on a single web page, create a new folder using the name of your group–and place the albums inside it.

 ```
 _pictures/